Archives for Learning and Education Section Committee

 Since qualifying in 2014, Alexandra has devised and delivered varied education and outreach activities for young people, as well as providing informal learning to first time archives users of all ages and backgrounds.
 Alexandra currently works in the HE Sector, and is keen to explore and deliver engaging learning experiences which demonstrate the value of archives as resources across the curriculum.

 Suzanne is a postgraduate student studying for a MLitt in Archives and Records Management at the University of Dundee.
-She is currently a volunteer at the Royal College of Physicians of Edinburgh (RCPE) and has previously volunteered at the Royal College of Nursing Archive and the Public Record Office of Northern Ireland (PRONI).
-She coordinates the ALES issue of ARC Magazine, creates publicity and promotional material for the Section and updates the ALES website and social media pages.
+She is currently Project Cataloguer at The Abbotsford Trust and has previously volunteered with the Royal College of Physicians of Edinburgh (RCPE), the Royal College of Nursing Archive and the Public Record Office of Northern Ireland (PRONI).
+She coordinates the ALES issue of ARC Magazine.

 Louise qualified as an archivist in 2013 (Aberystwyth University), and went on to complete a masters dissertation on the motivations, barriers and best practice surrounding undergraduate use of university archives and special collections.
 She has worked in charity and local government archives, and is currently Special Collections and University Archivist at the University of Gloucestershire.
 Louise is interested in promoting student use of archives across the higher education curriculum, and encouraging lifelong learning for all.